odockal/podman-desktop-qe/docs/scenarios/devsandbox/devsandbox-testing.md

 ## Instalation and start up of Red Hat OpenShift Sandbox extension

 1. Open Podman Desktop Settings -> Extensions
-2. Install a new extension from OCI Image -> `ghcr.io/redhat-developer/podman-desktop-sandbox-ext:latest`
+2. Install a new extension from OCI Image -> `ghcr.io/redhat-developer/podman-desktop-sandbox-ext:latest` or it can be installed from Settings -> Extensions or Dashboard
     * requires podman to be running as it pulls the image from container registry
+    * Podman not required starting 1.0.0
 3. Verify that Red Hat OpenShift Sandbox extension is present in Dashboard and under Settings -> Resources
 4. Create new sandbox instance (Settings -> Resources -> Developer Sandbox -> Create new)
 5. Login to the sandbox account and copy login command (as advised)